Skip to content Skip to sidebar Skip to footer

 The selection of daily bonuses with several choices brings a small tactical dimension even if some manipulations weigh down the gameplay and the fluidity of the game.
 Some mechanics could have been simplified to make handling more intuitive.

 The final resolution of the trip can be tricky for the first games.
 The point count, quite long, is also not really ideal.
+Even if the scoring of highlights, carried out from Monday to Saturday, presents an undeniable strategic interest (Faraway feeling)

 Although presented as a family/initiated game, the rules can seem complex for beginners with some rules points lacking intuitiveness.